 Massive amounts of data are generated on a daily basis that could potentially be harnessed to support medicines regulation.
 The European Medicines Agency (EMA) and Heads of Medicines Agencies (HMA) set up a joint task force to describe the big data landscape from a regulatory perspective and identify practical steps for the European medicines regulatory network to make best use of big data in support of innovation and public health in the European Union (EU).

 'Big data' is a widely-used term without a commonly-accepted definition.
-The HMA/EMA Task Force on Big Data defines big data as ‘extremely large datasets which may be complex, multi-dimensional, unstructured and heterogeneous, which are accumulating rapidly and which may be analysed computationally to reveal patterns, trends, and associations.
+The HMA/EMA Task Force on Big Data defined big data as ‘extremely large datasets which may be complex, multi-dimensional, unstructured and heterogeneous, which are accumulating rapidly and which may be analysed computationally to reveal patterns, trends, and associations.
 In general, big data sets require advanced or specialised methods to provide an answer within reliable constraints’.

 A single dataset may not strictly meet the definition of big data but, when pooled or linked with other datasets, they become sufficiently large or complex to analyse to assume the characteristics of big data.
 Sources include real-world data (such as electronic health records, insurance claims data and data from patient registries), genomics, clinical trials, spontaneous adverse drug reaction reports, social media and wearable devices.